faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_4.md

 Sipho Sikakane.(Scrum master/Backend)
 - Tasks completed yesterday:  Look into how to structure database for job labelling
 - Tasks for the day: Get build to pass
-- Impediments: Lectures and TIme
+- Impediments: Lectures and Time

 ## Daily Scrum Meet 1st June (Tuesday) 4pm:

 Aharon Cohen (Frontend):
-- Tasks completed yesterday: Polishing
+- Tasks completed yesterday: Polishing/Filtering
-- Tasks for the day: Start setting up labelling page
+- Tasks for the day: Continue filtering
 - Impediments: Other projects for ML and CGV

 Langiwe Mwale (Frontend):
-- Tasks completed Yesterday:Tried to fix filtering
+- Tasks completed Yesterday: Tried to fix filtering
-- Task for the Day: move on to making the ‘Do Job’ page,look into AJAX
+- Task for the Day: Move on to making the ‘Do Job’ page, look into AJAX
 - Impediments: ejs issues

 Ioanni Balassis: (Frontend)
 - Tasks completed yesterday: Started filter jobs
-- Tasks for the day: Start
+- Tasks for the day: Continue filtering
 - Impediments: Other projects for ML, CGV

 Jonathan Nunes (Frontend):